 The best holidays all have one thing in common: food.
 And the Lunar New Year definitely has plenty of it.
 Along with seeing family, honouring ancestors and celebrating the coming of spring, the special 15-day festival is a time when eating and sharing food is mandatory throughout many Asian countries.

-Lucky for Brisbanites, Sunnybank is filled with top-notch restaurants that will help you ring in the year of the rat with authentic cuisine.
-Starting on January 25 and running for 15 days, the Lunar New Year is not only rooted in thousands of years of customs and traditions, but is a festival that allows you to explore a myriad of flavours!
+Lucky for Brisbanites, Sunnybank is filled with top-notch restaurants that will help you ring in the year of the OX with authentic cuisine.
+Starting on 10 February and running for 15 days, the Lunar New Year is not only rooted in thousands of years of customs and traditions, but is a festival that allows you to explore a myriad of flavours!

 Chef and Sunnybank insider Tony Ching shares the top five dishes you should eat to have an authentic – and auspicious – Lunar New Year experience.
 So gather the troops and get ready to fill your belly with these delectable Asian dishes.